 |

-or threatening yellowjacket wasp nests
+yellowjacket wasp nests to reduce the potential

-and reduce the potential for stings from these
+for stings from these insects.

 Wasp identification